IBM Watson Health and the VA extend partnership to fight cancer

 VA oncologists and pathologists undertake the bulk of the processing at a central hub in Durham, North Carolina, where they receive tumor samples from patients nationwide.
 For almost a third of veterans diagnosed with cancer, the VA said, the oncology program has afforded access to cutting-edge medical care that otherwise wouldn’t be available to them.

-“VA is leading the nation to scale and spread the delivery of high-quality precision oncology care, one veteran at a time,” Dr. Kyu Rhee, chief health officer for IBM Watson Health, said.
+“VA is leading the nation to scale and spread the delivery of high-quality precision oncology care, one veteran at a time,” said Dr. Kyu Rhee, chief health officer for IBM Watson Health.
 “It is incredibly challenging to read, understand, and stay up to date with the breadth and depth of medical literature and link them to relevant mutations for personalized cancer treatments.
 This is where AI can play an important role in helping to scale precision oncology, as demonstrated in our work with VA, the largest integrated health system in the U.S.”

 The extended partnership with IBM Watson furthers the VA’s artificial intelligence ambitions.
 In February, it launched a partnership with Google subsidiary DeepMind that used 700,000 health records to develop algorithms that identify risk factors for declining health.
 And in a study presented in March at the American College of Cardiology’s Scientific Session and Expo, VA researchers demonstrated how a wearable biosensor and smart monitoring platform could be used to predict hospitalizations from acute heart failure.